Book a 30-Minute Call With Our Certified Consultant

 Step 3: Assign Tasks and Owners

 Assign deadlines, add dependencies, and use task queues for efficiency.
+This removes chaos created by email-based task assignment.

 Step 4: Connect Projects to Deals or Tickets